danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

    Doctor Strange
 ```

-If you see this in Xcode's log, the app now fetches movie data from the api and
-maps it to domain-specific models.
-Well done!
+If you see this in Xcode's log, the app now fetches movie data from the API and maps it to domain-specific models.

 Now change the print format for each movie to look like this: